Skip to content

 • Development through molting

 Trick question—neither!
-Spiders, along with ticks and centipedes, belong to a class called Arachnida.
+Spiders belong to a class called Arachnida.

 • Eight legs